eugene-khyst/spring-data-examples/url-shortener-example/README.md

 * It is written in Java.
 * It is an HTTP REST-based service
 * It does two things:
   * Receives URL and returns "shortened" version.
-E.g. post "http://github.com" to "http://127.0.0.1/" and get back "http://127.0.0.1/2Bi".
+E.g. post "http://github.com" to "http://127.0.0.1/s/" and get back "http://127.0.0.1/s/2Bi".
   * The shortened URL can be resolved to original URL.
-E.g. "http://127.0.0.1/2Bi" will return "http://github.com".
+E.g. "http://127.0.0.1/s/2Bi" will return "http://github.com".

 Application uses pure Java EE 7 API.
 Recommended application server is Wildfly 8.1.
 This example can be used as Java EE 7 kick off application.

 Maven is used for easy compilation and packaging.

 Arquillian is used for real testing on real container.
-Maven will download Wildfly 8.1 distribution then Arquillian will deploy application and run tests.
+Maven will download Wildfly 8.1.0.Final distribution then Arquillian will deploy application and run tests.
-Take a look ate test working with REST API - `org.urlshortener.web.UrlShortenerTest`.
+Take a look ate test working with REST API - `org.urlshortener.web.UrlShortenerResourceIT`.

 To compile project and run tests use: